 - Explores possibilities and choreographies between bodies, objects and space.
 Rethinks bodies, objects as functional bodies and investigating them as sculptural propositions, as static and moving arrangements.

-Mistry teamed and been Mentored by Bryony Kimmings, Director Joseph Mercier of Panic Lab to create her show Musical Mental Health Cabaret.
+Mistry teamed and has been Mentored by Bryony Kimmings, Director Joseph Mercier of Panic Lab to create her show Musical Mental Health Cabaret.
 Other Performance and Collaborations include Carnesky Productions’s ‘The Incredible Bleeding Woman’, Emma Frankland and Keir Cooper’s Don Quiojte, Florence Peak Make Remake project, as well as New Art Club, Micheal Pinchbeck, Duckie, 2Magpies Theatre, Lucy Suggate Swarm Sculptures, Rebecca Davies and The Bedfellows among many others.

 Commissions, Residencies and platforms with Theatres, Galleries and Festivals including METAL Culture, Eastside Projects, Terrestrial, Axis, LADA, Hatch, Little Wolf Parade, hÅb, Fierce, Birmingham REP Theatre, Dance 4, IGC Theatres, CCA, Bonnington Gallery, Critical Path, Australia, USF Verftet Norway, Tou Scene Norway, Emotional Bodies/Zona Dance Romania, Intercult Sweden amongst others.